Stretching a PowerPoint presentation across the desktop

 There are several tools available for monitor calibration, one that is readily available for download is PowerStrip.
 The advantage of a tool like this is that you can adjust all monitors from a single location, and you can create different monitor profiles, for example a brighter one for use at day, and a second for use at night.

 For solid and repeatable results, a colorimeter (a tool to measure the display characteristics of a monitor) is recommended.
-The following packages include a colorimeter and calibration software: Spyder, ColorBlind Prove it!.
+The following packages include a colorimeter and calibration software: Spyder, ColorBlind Prove It!.

 If you don't have a colorimeter, you can use a color chart to help with calibrating the monitors.
 See Star Systems' web page on color calibration for various charts and more information on the topic.